 Sunflower

-Big and bright just like its namesake, sunflowers add a seasonal touch a summer or even a fall arrangement.
+Big and bright just like its namesake, sunflowers add a seasonal touch of summer to even fall arrangements.
 Sunflowers act as an eye-catching focal point in many bouquets.

 Dahlia